JuliaLang/PrecompileTools.jl/docs/src/index.md

 Finally, `PrecompileTools` includes `@recompile_invalidations` to mitigate the undesirable consequences of *invalidations*.
 These different tools are demonstrated below.

+!!! note
+    The latency reductions from PrecompileTools are maximally effective for Julia versions 1.9 and higher, and intermediate for Julia 1.8.
+Julia versions 1.7 and earlier may see some limited benefit as well, but have also occasionally been found to suffer from [precompilation-induced runtime performance regressions](https://github.com/JuliaLang/julia/issues/35972).
+If you wish, you can disable precompilation on older Julia versions by wrapping precompilation statements (see below) with `if Base.VERSION >= v"1.8" ... end`.
+On older Julia versions, you may wish to test packages for performance regressions when introducing precompilation directives.

 ## Tutorial: forcing precompilation with workloads

 No matter whether you're a package developer or a user looking to make your own workloads start faster,